 Set up a workstation with your noodles, cheese mix and sliced meatballs

-Lay a lasagna noodle down on a cutting board, evenly spread three or four tablespoons of the cheese mix evenly across the pasta
+Lay a lasagna noodle down on a cutting board, evenly spread 4 spoonful's of the cheese mix evenly across the pasta

-Make three rows of meatball slices with each row one inch apart leaving ~2 of just cheese at one end
+Make three rows of meatball slices side to side with each row one inch apart leaving 2 inches of just cheese at one end

-Roll in the direction of your fold to pick up your lasagna the easiest and place in a wax paper lined storage container (glasswear)
+Roll in the direction of your fold to pick up your lasagna the easiest and place in a wax paper lined storage container (glassware)

 Finish all of your folded lasagnas and place in the glassware with wax paper separating each layer